Struck By Hazard

 On a Construction Site

 This is where the examples of struck by hazards get obvious.
-You've got materials hoisted up, tools at height, vehicles moving dirt and steel.
+That said, you've got materials hoisted up, tools at height, vehicles moving dirt and steel.
 A worker on the ground is vulnerable to all three at once.

 In a Warehouse or Yard